visaplan/visaplan.tools/README.rst

 Features
 --------

-- ``buildout`` module, for ``buildout``-built projects:
+- ``buildout`` module, for buildout_-built projects:

   Function ``checkPathForPackage`` to check a given package against a versions whitelist.
-  Useful if you like to constain the versions of that package without actually requiring it.
+  Useful if you like to constrain the versions of that package without actually requiring it.

 - ``coding`` module: